aiken-lang/aiken/book/src/language-tour/functions.md

 }
 ```
-l functions in aiken are pure without side effect, so all functions also must return some value.
+Functions in aiken are pure without side effect, so all functions also must return some value.
 A function with no return value (like above) will error.

 Providing arg types: